8. Accounting for Money Creation - 1

 This action created a body of money (5000 units) which now allows community members to make savings without an accompanying real debt.
-You can see that this money creation is called a 'debt' solely by the convention of the language we use within this accounting structure i.e. money creation is conventionally associated with debt; as would be correct for all other actors acting in their own capacity.
-But does it really make any sense that the community members, having earned or been given this money, should collectively "owe" it back again?
-No, even if we were to consider this a debt, we'd have to consider it a debt that the community owes itself i.e. is just not a debt at all.
-The community can theoretically create as much money as they like, it's only concerns are 1. the social justice of these actions and 2. that it doesn't contribute to excessive inflation.
-Ignoring those concerns for the time being, it's quite clear that the community just created some money, democratically, for itself and doesn't "owe" anyone anything for doing it.
+You can see that this money creation is recorded as a debt.
+And for the purpose of continuing with banking conventions, we'll continue to record it as such throughout these examples.
+But here you can see why it is that this money is called debt and why it is, falsely, assocaited with 'lending and borrowing'.
+It is solely by these conventions that this language is used; it really does not mean that any of the community members, having earned or been given this money, should "owe" it back again.
+I discuss here how, even with debt-based currencies, public money creation is an obvious special case; if it can be described as a debt, it is a "debt we owe ourselves" and therefore not a debt at all.
+The community can theoretically create as much money as they like, their only concerns are to maintain 1. the fairness and 2. stability of the system.
+Overlooking such details for the time being, it's quite clear that the community just created some money, it did so democratically and doesn't "owe" anyone anything for doing it.

-I understand that some will object to governments being able to create money.
-However, we've just seen that such money creation plays an important role in the economy and it also seems that it's going to remain a fact of life that none of us are going to change anyway.
-So it seems we only have two choices: either we educate ourselves about public money creation or we remain as we are, ignorant and abused.
-Certainly, governments creating money seems the far lesser concern in the face of the real criminality we've just laid bare.
-In our example of government money creation, the government just created a base money supply and allowed community members to make savings of 1000 each, without having to burden anyone with real debts.
-It may also have aided them in organizing themselves to build roads.
-Finally, just like anybody else honoring a debt, governments can always eliminate money by taxing it out of the economy and out of existence, should it be considered necessary to do so.
-Here, the government taking taxes is conceptually little different to Mark charging for his services as a roof repairer.
+Some will surely object to governments being able to create money.
+However, someone has to.
+And every unit of currency created should be created fairly, democratically.
+In our example of government money creation, the government created a base money supply and allowed community members to make savings of an extra 1000 each, without having to burden anyone with real debts and thus demands for repayment.
+It also aided them in organizing themselves to achieve something in the first place, like building roads.
+Finally, just like anybody else honoring a debt, should it be necessary to do so, governments can always eliminate money by taking it out of the economy through revenues and out of existence.
+Here, the government's revenues are conceptually no different to Mark charging for his services as a roof repairer.

 As the property of a capitalist elite.

-Our small community system has given us a good start in understanding how money, banks and debt really work.
-And we can see that the system should be able to work much more honestly, much more democratically and much more inclusively than what the world has known under capitalism.
+Our little community system has given us a good start in understanding how money, banks and debts really work.
 Let's now make it a little more realistic by introducing banking as a formal practice.

-We're still keeping it as simple as possible, so just one bank to cater to the whole community and still no physical cash stock; all money is no more than the non-physical numerical records you see in the tables and all payments will be performed by instruction i.e. by chip & pin, checks, wire, telephone, internet etc. We'll take the numbers from above and put them into a new table:
+We're keeping it nice and simple, so just one bank to cater to the whole community and still no physical cash stock; all money is no more than the non-physical numerical records you see in the tables and all payments are performed by instruction i.e. by credit/debit cards, checks, telephone, internet etc. We'll take the numbers from above and put them into a new table:

 - Table 3 -

 The language of 'credits' and 'debts' has been changed to 'assets' and 'liabilities'.
-And we can see the bank accounts for its own financial position alongside those of its customers.
-Any adjustments made to an individual's account will also be reflected in the bank's own accounts, as the bank's accounts mirror those of its customers (a customer's debt is an asset for the bank and the bank's debt is an asset for the customer).
+By showing the bank's accounts alongside those of its customers, we can see how any adjustments made to an individual's account are reflected in the bank's own accounts.
+The bank's accounts can be seen to mirror those of its customers; a customer's debt is an asset for the bank and the bank's debt is an asset for the customer.

 When somebody goes into debt, the process of money creation is captured by the bank creating a checkable deposit (spendable money) for that person to draw on, recording it as an 'asset' for the debtor and balancing it by their 'liability' to repay it.
 Commensurately, banks take a mirror position: they record that newly created money as a liability for themselves (as if they're 'holding' this money in a physical sense and have the liability to give it back) and record the credit agreement as an asset - a document which allows the bank to collect repayment + interest, as well as access the legal system if a debtor falls delinquent.

 So, whenever the bank creates new money, we'll see all 4 columns along the row adjusted by the same number.
 This is why money creation by banks is often called a balance sheet expansion.
-Let's imagine that Cassie needs a credit of 2000; the bank's books would be adjusted to add 2000 to each column accordingly:
+Let's imagine that Cassie goes to the bank for credit of 2000; the bank's books would be adjusted to add 2000 to each column accordingly:

 - Table 4 -